 Godalming, Surrey

-I am amazed to peer eminent academics arguing in favor of making inherently difficult topics ostensibly less difficult. • As a professional linguist, I disagree with the 152 teachers advising making modern-day language tests easier or marking them more leniently.
-Learning a overseas language is, with the aid of its nature, a hard organization, and that has to actually be meditated in the examinations through which pupils are examined.
-Similar arguments ought to no question be deployed when it comes to, say, physics or chemistry, which may be even more difficult topics to grasp, but if the effort is wanted to gain a solid grounding both in a language or in any other area, so be it.
-Might your correspondents really be deprecating the want for effort?
+I am amazed to peer eminent academics arguing for making inherently difficult topics ostensibly less difficult. • As a professional linguist, I’m afraid I have to disagree with the 152 teachers advising making modern-day language tests easier or marking them more leniently.
+Learning an overseas language is, by nature, hard organization, which has to be meditated on in the examinations through which pupils are examined.
+Similar arguments should no question be deployed when it comes to physics or chemistry, which may be even more difficult topics to grasp, but if the effort is wanted to gain a solid grounding both in a language or in any other area, so be it.
+Might your correspondents be deprecating the want for effort?

 Philip Slotkin